atsign-foundation/at_protocol/specification/atsign_protocol_specification.old.md

 `error:AT0003-Invalid Syntax`

-For whatever reasons, If the handshake with another atServer fails, then the atServer should return the following error:
+If the handshake with another atServer fails, then the atServer should return the following error:

 `data:AT0008-Handshake failure`